-Rev. Dr. Carla Cheatham began her career in social services with an M.A. in Psychology, certification in trauma counseling, and experience in counseling centers for children, adolescents, and adults.
-Carla received her Ph.D. in Health and Kinesiology from Texas A&M University and her M.Div. from Perkins School of Theology at SMU.
+Rev. Dr. Carla Cheatham began her career in social services with an MA in Psychology, certification in trauma counseling and experience working in counseling and treatment centers.
+She taught and researched on the interaction between spirituality and health at Texas A&M while receiving her PhD in Health & Kinesiology and earned her M.Div. at Southern Methodist University’s Perkins School of Theology.

 Carla strives to practice what she teaches with regular hikes with her two rescued border collies, mountain-bike excursions, and by absorbing as much live music as she possibly can in her beloved Austin.